z-m-k/Sublimerge/README.md

 Installation
 ------------

-Clone this repo in Sublime Text 3' Packages directory.
+Clone this repo in Sublime Text 3' Packages directory and checkout into sublime-text-3

 Donation
 --------